mem-memov/novikov.blog/clql0mjon000108l970ih8by3.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703512513349/8e01bd5f-e531-4461-a5fd-0d01aac1a5b7.jpeg align="center")

 It's clear that dots are vertices.
 Now what about axes you might ask.
-Axes can be represented as sequences on vertices that start at a root, as it is shown below.
+Axes can be represented as sequences of vertices that start at a root, as it is shown below.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703512877995/3c7e6112-d084-4a30-9843-c6a93194d94b.jpeg align="center")